 A major collaboration during this period was when Dryhurst and Tandy were commissioned by the then Holland and Holland factory manager Mr Geoffery Brooks to design and build a new 20 bore sidelock over and under.
 This was successfully completed and became the new Royal model over and under with Dryhurst and Tandy building several production guns.

 Once Tandy, Dryhurst and Greener became part owners of W W Greener in 1985, an opportunity presented itself to build guns that were not to another makers pattern but to produce something that would reflect their own taste and personality, heavily drawing on the exhibition guns built by Greeners in their finest period.
-Tandy and Dryhurst continue to build interesting, sometimes unique guns in 10 to 32 bore to the highest possible standard and they are now building new sidelock over and under's in 20 and 24 bore.
+Tandy and Dryhurst continue to build interesting, sometimes unique guns in 10 to 32 bore to the highest possible standard and they are now building new sidelock over and under's in 20 bore.